benphillips1997/fiber-scheduler/README.md

 ## Task 3

 For this task I implemented yield for the scheduler class.
 This implemetation is similar to the context_test program from task 1.
 I added a new method called 'change_context' to my fiber class to make this work.
-This takes a context as a paramter and replaces the current context of the fiber with it.
+This takes a context as a parameter and replaces the current context of the fiber with it.

 ```c++
 void fiber::change_context(Context c)